qgisau/qgis-au-website/README.md

 - Create a new markdown page in the root directory (e.g. test.md)
 - Add 'front matter' (i.e. the info at the top of the page).
 - It will automatically show up in the top-level menu if you give it a title.
-- It will also automatically create the page title at the top of the page.
+- It will also automatically create the page title at the top of the page, so don't add another h1 tag to the page.
 - You can add markdown, or html, or both to the page.
 - example: